hschoofs/chirpstack_integrations/example_code/http_nodejs/readme.md

 ### HTTP Integration ###

-This node application receives data via HTTP requests from a chirpstack server.
+This node application receives data from a chirpstack server via HTTP requests.
 The data is then inserted into a local influx database.

 The code is not very efficient and could be a lot shorter (I think its possible to get away with only one influx instance for all measurements, also the if-statements are not very clean).